The application previously known as Workflow Builder is now called Workflow Lineage.

 The color legend will also show package overlaps with the Multiple packages key.

-Aside from the various refactoring explained above, you can also perform security updates for your workflows directly from Workflow Lineage.
-Review our Workflow Lineage security documentation to learn how to bulk update ontology roles on workflow resources and action submitssion criteria.
+You can also update workflow security in Workflow Lineage.
+See how to bulk update Ontology roles on workflow resources and action submission criteria.